Enso21/Stories/docs/markdown/ryan-quotes.md

 >Wait so we're watching the second one because it's the one that is 0%, but do you think we'll have contingency [sic] problems?

->I'm just participating in the movie.
+>"I'm just participating in the movie."

 >[singing]
 >